raynoxu1337/ChaDE/README.md

 You will build your code from build tasks defined by default project in Terminal->Run Build Task.
 You can build Debug or Release flavors, to start the debugger you can just go to the side pane and start debugging, but the debug build first needs to be done, you can also run debugger from the Run->Start Debugging.
 If you add a new package on VcPkg you will need to clean the build, cofigure and rebuild again, so don't forget that.

 ## Improvement
+It could be nice to add some way to change the tripplets from the VSCode, but whatever, its Kenough for the first version.
 I will do my best to maintain this repo.
 If you like this work please share with friends and don't hesitate to fill a PR, I will gladly merge it if it improves something.
 If you know how to install the extensions from powershell and make them appear in the portable extensions folder, not the standard, system wide one, let me know, we can make it so the chades extensions are integrated by default.
 Also if you are using the OSS verison, please add build/launch tasks to the template repo and add a PR to this readme to recommend the best extensions.